|

 If you’ve been injured in an accident caused by a driver with illegal or excessive window tinting, taking the right steps can protect your health and legal rights:

-1. Seek Medical Attention: Even if you feel fine, some injuries like whiplash or concussions may not show symptoms immediately.
+- Seek Medical Attention: Even if you feel fine, some injuries like whiplash or concussions may not show symptoms immediately.
 A doctor can document your injuries, which is crucial for your claim.

-2. Document the Scene: Take photos of the other vehicle’s windows to show the tint level, as well as the accident scene, vehicle damage, and your injuries.
+- Document the Scene: Take photos of the other vehicle’s windows to show the tint level, as well as the accident scene, vehicle damage, and your injuries.
 This evidence can help prove the tint contributed to the crash.

-3. Gather Witness Statements: If other drivers or pedestrians saw the accident, get their contact information and statements.
+- Gather Witness Statements: If other drivers or pedestrians saw the accident, get their contact information and statements.
 They may confirm that the other driver’s visibility was impaired by dark tints.

-5. File a Claim: We’ll help you file a personal injury claim against the at-fault driver, seeking damages for medical expenses, lost wages, and pain and suffering.
+- File a Claim: We’ll help you file a personal injury claim against the at-fault driver, seeking damages for medical expenses, lost wages, and pain and suffering.
 If the driver’s tint was illegal, this can strengthen your case by demonstrating negligence.

 FAQs

-• How Can Illegal Window Tints Cause Car Accidents in California?
+How Can Illegal Window Tints Cause Car Accidents in California?

 Illegal window tints can reduce a driver’s visibility, especially at night or in low-light conditions.
 For example, a tint below the 70% light transmission requirement on front side windows can make it hard to see pedestrians or other vehicles, leading to collisions.
 These accidents often result in injuries like whiplash, broken bones, or even traumatic brain injuries.

-Yes, if the driver’s illegal window tint contributed to the accident, you may have grounds for a personal injury lawsuit.
+Yes, if the driver’s illegal window tint contributed to the accident, you may have grounds for a personal injury claim.
 For instance, if their dark tint caused them to miss a stop sign, leading to a crash, you can seek compensation for your injuries.
 A personal injury attorney can help prove negligence and fight for your rights.

-• What Compensation Can I Get After a Tint-Related Accident?
+What Compensation Can I Get After a Tint-Related Accident?

 Victims of accidents caused by illegal window tints may be entitled to compensation for medical bills, lost wages, rehabilitation costs, and pain and suffering.
 For example, if you suffered a spinal injury after a pedestrian accident, our attorneys can help you recover damages to cover surgery and ongoing care.

-• How Do I Know If the Other Driver’s Window Tint Was Illegal?
+How Do I Know if the Other Driver’s Window Tint Was Illegal?

 Speak With a Lawyer From Our Team Today

 If you or a loved one has been injured in an accident caused by a driver with illegal window tints, you don’t have to face the aftermath alone.
 At Corrales Law Group, our experienced California personal injury attorneys are here to help you seek justice and recover compensation for your injuries.
 We’ll investigate the role of the tinted windows in your accident, build a strong case, and fight for the damages you deserve.
-Contact us today.